jallen3095/CSCI-8700/omahelp-ui/README.md

 # OmaHelp UI

-If you haven't already, install the ionic framework open the command line and enter:
+If you haven't already, install the ionic framework.
+Open the command line and enter:

 ```
 npm install -g ionic